saifalafeefi/c4_rust_jumeirah/README.md

 - [x] System call implementation (printf, etc.)
 - [x] Comprehensive test suite
 - [x] Code documentation
 - [x] Self-hosting verification testing

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Robert Swierczek for the original C4 compiler
+- University assignment that inspired this implementation